-In order to understand how coconut oil might actually assistant with prostate enlargement, we much first look at Saw palmetto, the berries of a subtropical plant that are a proven herbal remedy for treating an enlarged prostate.
+In order to understand how coconut oil might actually assistant with prostate enlargement, we much first look at Saw palmetto, the berries of a subtropical plant that are a proven herbal remedy for an enlarged prostate.

 In order to slow or stop Benign Prostatic Hyperplasia, you need to block the conversion of testosterone into DHT.
-There are several drugs on the market that do this but not everyone wants to go onto pharmaceuticals that many cause additional issues with health and wellness.
+There are several drugs on the market that do this but not everyone wants to go onto pharmaceuticals that may cause additional issues with health and wellness.
 Saw palmetto berries were found to block the toxic effect of DHT formation.